 At HCM, it is all about the work.
 There is a genuine commitment to our shared mission of improving public education for those students who have been historically and tragically underserved.
 Whether in the K-12 system or in postsecondary, the firm’s time and talent is laser-focused on shining a bright light on those policies and practices that serve as barriers to closing the achievement gap and offering solutions.
 Our clients and projects align to our goals as a firm allowing us to operate like a for-profit, non-profit.
 At this stage of my career, working with people I love on projects I care about feels like a huge gift.

 Cindi Williams has spent the last two decades focused on ensuring that all students, irrespective of race and income, have access to a high quality public education.
-As a senior official at the U.S. Department of Education, the White House and the Bill & Melinda Gates Foundation, she has seen how communications, advocacy and policy can work together to improve student outcomes.
+As a former senior official at the U.S. Department of Education, the White House and the Bill & Melinda Gates Foundation, she has seen how communications, advocacy and policy can work together to improve student outcomes.

 Cindi currently leads the K-12 education practice for HCM Strategists.
 She and her team have the privilege of partnering with innovative clients who share the team’s mission of helping those students who have historically been underserved by the public education system.